CSCAR/workshop-stata-intro/stata_markdown/06-programming.md

 list var1 var2 var3 var4 var5 in 1/5
 ```

-**Important**: Local macros are deleted as soon as code finishes executing!
-That means that you must use them in a do-file, and **you must run all
+**Important**: Local macros which are created in Do-files are deleted as soon as code finishes executing!
+That means that you must use them in a
-lines which create and access the macro at the same time**, by highlighting them all.
+do-file, and **you must run all lines which create and access the macro at the same time**, by highlighting them all.

 Some other notes: